Battle of St. Lucia: Battle

-Admiral Barrington was alerted to the presence of the French fleet by the frigate Ariadne and organised his line of battle so that Isis and his three frigates (Venus, Aurora, and Ariadne) were close to shore guarding the windward approach, and he placed his flagship, Prince of Wales, toward the leeward.
+Barrington was alerted to the presence of the French fleet by the frigate Ariadne and organised his line of battle so that Isis and his three frigates (Venus, Aurora, and Ariadne) were close to shore guarding the windward approach, and he placed his flagship, Prince of Wales, toward the leeward.
 Barrington, in a defensive strategy, placed his transports inside the bay but behind his battle line, which took him the entire evening of 14 December.
 By 1100 hours the next day, most of the transports had been safely tucked behind his line.

-At 1100 hours 15 December Admiral d’Estaing approached St. Lucia with ten ships of the line, and was fired on by one of the shore batteries.
-D’Estaing moved to engage Barrington from the rear, and a "warm conflict" raged between the two fleets, with the British supported by two shore batteries.
-D’Estaing was repulsed but succeeded in reforming his line of battle.
-At 1600 hours d’Estaing renewed his assault by attacking Barrington's centre with twelve ships of the line.
+At 1100 hours 15 December Estaing approached St. Lucia with ten ships of the line, and was fired on by one of the shore batteries.
+Estaing moved to engage Barrington from the rear, and a "warm conflict" raged between the two fleets, with the British supported by two shore batteries.
+Estaing was repulsed but succeeded in reforming his line of battle.
+At 4:pm Estaing renewed his assault by attacking Barrington's centre with 12 ships of the line.
 Again, heavy fire was exchanged, and the French were eventually repulsed for a second time.

 Outcome

-On 16 December Admiral d’Estaing appeared to be preparing for a third assault against Admiral Barrington's line, but then sailed away towards the windward.
-On the evening of 16 December d’Estaing anchored in Gros Islet Bay, where he landed 7,000 troops for an assault on the British lines at La Vigie.
+On 16 December Estaing appeared to be preparing for a third assault against Barrington's line, but then sailed away towards the windward.
+On the evening of 16 December Estaing anchored in Gros Islet Bay, where he landed 7,000 troops for an assault on the British lines at La Vigie.
 Three assaults were made but British control of the high ground enabled them to repulse the French.
-The French troops were re-embarked, and when d'Estaing's fleet left on 29 December, the island surrendered to the British.
+The French troops were re-embarked, and when Estaing's fleet left on 29 December, the island surrendered to the British.